eman00x2x/eo-webkit.js/README.md

             **Image-Specific Properties**
             If the upload type is `image`, the module also creates hidden inputs for the image's `width` and `height`.

             By using the onSuccess callback, you can dynamically manipulate the files array and update properties based on your requirements.
-This approach ensures that you have full control over the file objects after a successful upload.
+This ensures that you have full control over the file objects after a successful upload.

    * ### Comprehensive Guide
       * **First Scenario**
          In this scenario, you upload an image, process it, move it to a temporary folder, and return the image data in JSON format.
 Upon a    successful response, hidden input fields are dynamically created based on the server’s response.
 Finally, submit your form to save the    image data to the database.

          1. **Create a `<form>` Tag**:
             ```html
             <form id="uploadForm" action="/submit-form-url" method="post">
+                <div class="response"></div>
                 <div class="upload-container"></div>
                 <div class="uploaded-photo"></div>
                 <button type="submit">Submit</button>